-This financial report is a general purpose financial report and has been prepared in accordance with Accounting Standards-Reduced Disclosure Requirements and other authoritative pronouncements of the Australian Accounting Standards Board and the Australian Charities and Not-for-Profit Commission Act 2012.
+This financial report is a general purpose financial report and has been prepared in accordance with Accounting Standards-Simplified Disclosures made by the Australian Accounting Standards Board and the Australian Charities and Not-for-Profit Commission Act 2012.
 All amounts are stated in Australian Dollars, which is the functional and presentational currency of the Synod.
 Amounts are presented to the nearest thousand dollars unless otherwise stated.